berntpopp/custom-panel/docs/COSMIC_SETUP.md

 ## Overview

 COSMIC (Catalogue of Somatic Mutations in Cancer) requires authentication to access their Cancer Gene Census data.
-The custom-panel tool supports automatic login and authenticated downloads.
+The custom-panel tool supports automatic login and authenticated downloads for germline cancer gene data.

 ## Prerequisites